3D-club/IEEE_VTS/Mission_Planner/Readme.md

 2. [Anaconda3](https://www.anaconda.com/products/individual)
   Installation: -
-  Just keep clicking next except one step where you must ensure to check the 2nd to be ticked and 1st option is not.
+  You can keep all the default settings except one: make sure that you don't add anaconda to path(this will create some problems in long run).

 ### Setting up anaconda: -
 1. Open one anaconda3 terminal.